BISHALTWR/cs50/cs50sql/college_lab.md

 SELECT Emp_name, Emp_no, job FROM employee
 WHERE job = 'Manager' or job = 'Analyst';
 ```
-- Find the records of all employees except those whose job is either president or salesman
+- Find the records of all employees whose job is either president or salesman
 ```sql
 SELECT * FROM employee
 WHERE job = 'President' or job = 'Salesman';